MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/concepts/resources.md

 ### Public and Private functions

 You can create PowerShell functions within the same module file and use them inside the methods of your DSC class resource.
-The functions must be delcared as public, however the script blocks within those public functions can call functions that are private.
-The only difference is whether they are listed in the `FunctionsToExport` property of the module manifest.
+The functions must be declared as public, however the script blocks within those public functions can call functions that are private.
+To be declared as public, the function must be listed in the `FunctionsToExport` property of the module manifest.

 ```powershell
 <#